stevemacn/service-learning-course/syllabus.md

 ### Course Overview

-This course is designed to provide outreach to local communities, such as:
+This course is designed to provide outreach to local communities.

-* Building apps to solve community problems.
-* Provide mentorship to other students at UNCC.
-* Provide outreach education programs for k-12 students.

-*This is not an exhaustive list but merely suggests some possible options.*

-### Course Activities

-This course will feature 4 different kinds of roles.

-* Curriculum Designers: create new curriculum that is taught the follow semester.
-* Project Managers: execute current curriculum, organize outreach, provide leadership.
-* Community Developers: make current curriculum scalable and viable.
-* Supporters: students from 1610/3210 who provide outreach to the community.
+The class emulates a [seed accelerator / startup incubator](https://en.wikipedia.org/wiki/Seed_accelerator).
+Students will form teams and identify problems that are socially-relevant.
+These teams will act as startups with each team-member assuming some role within the startup.
+The startup will be mentored by the instructor and either a faculty or industry member as available.
+The startup will develop and market their solution which may or may not be software related.
+The focus of the course will not be on the project but rather on understanding the roles that are available, how they interact, and how companies can affect society.

 ### Learning Goals

 After successful completion of this course and dependent on your course role, you will be able to:

-* Problem identification: identify a problem of social / cultural relevance.
-* Problem deconstruction: determine the components that make up the problem.
-* Proposal writing: summarize the problem, motivate the solution, and explain the solution.
+* Identify socially relevant problems.
+* Deconstruct problem into its constituent parts.
+* Write a proposal that identifies a problem and suggests a well-supprted solution.
-* Agile Development: establish goals, timelines, and incremental deliverables.
+* Develop a plan by establishing goals, timelines, and deliverables.
-* Data-driven Goals: direct and redirect goals through data collection and analysis.
-* Community Development: organize a community around a product, idea, or team.
-* Organize a team: establish an organizational structure for your team, implement it, and update it when necessary.
-* Critical Evaluation: provide constructive, actionable feedback for other teams and teammates.
+* Create a community by identifying stakeholders, performing need-finding analysis, and rallying supporters to your cause.
+* Use data-driven arguements to support your ideas and establish arguements.
+* Manage a team by establishing and implementing an organizational structure.
-* Role Identification: identify the roles that exist in different types of companies.
+* Identify roles that exist in typical companies.
+* Provide constructive feedback to other team members.
-* Social Impact: see first hand how work that you do affects those around you.
+* Have fun and have a social impact to see first hand how your work can affect others and change the world for the better.

 ### Grading 1610/3210